programmableassurance/programmableassurance/README.md

 Source for [programmableassurance.org](https://programmableassurance.org) —
 the canonical home of the Programmable Assurance discipline.

+---

+**Nothing on this site requires ObsidianWall to be true.**

+**Everything built on ObsidianWall assumes Programmable Assurance is true.**

+---

 ## What Is Programmable Assurance?

 Programmable Assurance is the discipline of continuously aligning organizational intent with outcomes through executable governance, accountability, evidence, and feedback.

+The belief behind the discipline:

+> Intent should align with outcomes.

 ## This Site

-This site defines the Programmable Assurance category — its principles, vocabulary, scope, and relationship to adjacent disciplines.
+This site defines the Programmable Assurance category — its principles, vocabulary, scope, history, and relationship to adjacent disciplines.

-Nothing on this site requires ObsidianWall to be true.
-Everything on ObsidianWall's sites assumes Programmable Assurance is true.
+Programmable Assurance is an open discipline.
+Any platform, tool, or framework can implement it.
+[ObsidianWall](https://obsidianwall.com) is the first known implementation.

 ## Development